- Shannon Vavra

 Ivan Sekretarev / AP

-Six Russian diplomats have died since November, in addition to an aide to a former deputy prime minister.
-All but one died on foreign soil.
+Russia's ambassador to Sudan was found dead Wednesday in Khartoum.
+That's the seventh Russian diplomat to have died since November last year, in addition to an aide to a former deputy prime minister, a lawyer for a Putin-foe, and a former Russian MP.
+All but two died on foreign soil.
 Some were shot, while other causes of death are unknown.
 Note that a few deaths have been labeled "heart attacks" or "brief illnesses."
 Here's what you need to know:

 - You probably remember Russia's Ambassador to Turkey, Andrei Karlov — he was assassinated by a police officer at a photo exhibit in Ankara on December 19.